Gargastic21/s3-lambda-trigger-project/README.md

 2. create s3
 3. create new iam role with AWS service "lambda" and give "AWSLambdaExecute"
 4. create lambda function and attach iam role
+5. add trigger as s3 if "PUT" files(as soon as file is uploaded in s3, lambda should trigger)
-5. paste this code in lambda function
+6. paste this code in lambda function
-6. upload a csv file for testing.
+7. upload a csv file for testing.
-7. a new "agg" file will get created in s3 bucket
+8. a new "agg" file will get created in s3 bucket

 ```bash
 import csv